jemcdevitt/DeadMansChest/README.md

 * rare resources
 * strange places in the world

-Dead Man's Chest tries to connect those systems into a small adventure.
+Deadman's Chest tries to connect those systems into a small adventure.

 It gives players a reason to sail, explore, prepare, fight, and return home with a story.